alexamies/chinesedict-js/README.md

 [chinesedictdemo.appspot.com](https://chinesedictdemo.appspot.com).

 ## Customize the Dictionary
-A very small demo dict is provided with this project.
-It is too small to be any practical use.
+A very small demo dict is provided with some examples.

 You can customize the module with your own dictionaries, HTML content and styles.
 The dictionary should be structured the same as the example words.json files